Course Syllabus for SDMS CME Credits

 - To provide Sonographers with a review course that can be easily revised as the field changes.

-- To provide experienced Sonographers with a comprehensive review of the current information in their field of practice for continuing their Sonography education
+- To provide experienced Sonographers with a comprehensive review of the current information in their field of practice for continuing their Sonography education.

-Course Objectives:
+Course objectives:

 Upon completion of the course, the Sonographer should be able to: